 "The mind drives the digestive system," Leaf says.
 "The effectiveness of how much nutrition we get from food is very much controlled by the state of mind that you’re in."

-Dr. Leaf recommends eating more whole foods to get more nutrients, and work on bettering your mental health.
+If you're not already seeing a therapist, sleep issues are a plenty good reason to seek one out.
+Leaf also recommends adding more whole foods to your meals to help break that gut-brain anxiety cycle.
 When it comes to mental health and sleep quality, taking vitamins is certainly not a cure-all.
+(Not to mention vitamins aren't regulated by the FDA.)
 It is easy to get too much of a certain vitamin, which can actually lead to worse sleep, and vitamins cannot cure underlying mental health conditions.

 Here are seven vitamins you may be lacking if you have trouble sleeping, according to experts.

 Cao, Y., Zhen, S., Taylor, A. W., Appleton, S., Atlantis, E., & Shi, Z. (2018).
 Magnesium Intake and Sleep Disorder Symptoms: Findings from the Jiangsu Nutrition Study of Chinese Adults at Five-Year Follow-Up.
 Nutrients, 10(10), 1354. https://doi.org/10.3390/nu10101354

 Cuciureanu, M.D., Vink, R. Magnesium and stress.
 In: Vink, R., Nechifor, M., editors.(2011) Magnesium in the Central Nervous System.
 Adelaide (AU): University of Adelaide Press.